aws-samples/amazon-keyspaces-examples/nodejs/datastax-v4/ecs-sigv4/README.md

 - a VPC with public and private subnets (includes a NAT gateway)
 - an ECS cluster (with associated security group and log group)
 - an Application Load Balancer for exposing the API server
+- NAT Gateways (to enable containers in private subnets to access the Internet)
+- a VPC endpoint for accessing Amazon Keyspaces
 - a Keyspace
 - IAM roles for use with ECS tasks.